 "I later found out that up to 100,000 were affected," Savio said.
 "It wasn't just people attending the university.
 It was faculty and staff, anyone who had ever applied -- a whole range of people.
 I was having a panic attack.
 I thought my credit rating would be ruined.
 I've been incredibly lucky because my information wasn't used.
 But I'll always have to be alert because my Social Security number is still floating around out there, and I've talked to people whose information was used."

 The university, which didn't return calls for comment, joins a growing list of institutions that have suffered a security breach in recent months.
-Others include San Jose, Calif.-based network giant Cisco Systems, which acknowledged last month that source code had been stolen from its network; and computer distributor Ingram Micro Inc. of
+Others include San Jose, Calif.-based network giant Cisco Systems, which acknowledged last month that source code had been stolen from its network; and computer distributor Ingram Micro Inc. of Santa Ana, Calif., which disclosed in a May letter to former and current employees that it had detected unauthorized access to computer systems containing names and personal identification, such as Social Security and passport numbers, according to media reports.

 Several laws require that institutions protect sensitive data stored in computer networks and acknowledge when information is compromised, including the Health Insurance Portability and Accountability Act (HIPAA), Sarbanes-Oxley, Gramm-Leach-Bliley and the California Security Breach Notification Act.
 While most institutions appear to be complying with those laws, they continue to struggle over the speed and extent to which they should acknowledge problems.